 To give you a leg-up when purchasing real estate.

-The point of a home inspection is to investigate the structure of the home from basement to rooftop.
+The point of a home inspection is to evaluate the structure of the house from foundation to top.

 All a CMA does is generate a "ball park figure."